davidbaunach/techpriest_wiki/Techpriest_Wiki/index.md

-Welcome to the Techpriest Wiki! test
+Welcome to the Techpriest Wiki!

 All parts by me are CCO ([[Creative Commons Licenses]]) Any article archived here maintains the license of the author/writer/artist